graphhopper/graphhopper/docs/core/profiles.md

       ]
 ```

-Using the `areas` feature you can also block entire areas completely, but you should rather use the `priority` section
+The areas are given in GeoJson format.
+Using the `areas` feature you can also block entire areas completely, but you
-for this (see below).
+should rather use the `priority` section for this (see below).

-The last thing you can do to customize the speed is using the `max_speed_fallback` of your custom model.
-By default this
+The last custom model field you can to customize the speed is the `max_speed_fallback`.
+By default this is set to the
-is set to the maximum speed of the base vehicle.
-It allows to set a global maximum for the speeds, so for example
+maximum speed of the base vehicle.
+It allows setting a global maximum for the speeds, so for example
 ```yaml
 max_speed_fallback: 50
 ```